Ragging: Legal framework

-The human rights of citizens of Sri Lanka are protected in terms of the Constitution of the Democratic Socialist Republic of Sri Lanka which is the supreme law in the country.
+The human rights of citizens of Sri Lanka are protected in terms of the Constitution of the Democratic Socialist Republic of Sri Lanka, which is the supreme law in the country.
 According to this Constitution, any citizen can produce a petition to the Supreme Court in terms of the article 126 of the Constitution in case of a human right violation or a case closer to the infringement.
-The Constitution further highlights ruthless, brutal or contemptuous treatment to any party by another as a violation of human rights.
+The Constitution further highlights ruthless, brutal or contemptuous treatment of any party by another as a violation of human rights.
 University students are also considered as citizens and are subjugated to the Common Law that prevails in the country.
-Accordingly, the constitutional constrains specified above are equally applicable to university students.
-Any form of civil or criminal offence executed by them are liable to be punished and in an instance of violation of such rights committed by university students, they shall be produced before the relevant court and subject to suitable punishment that followed by the trial.
+Accordingly, the constitutional constraints specified above are equally applicable to university students.
+Any form of civil or criminal offence executed by them is liable to be punished and in an instance of violation of such rights committed by university students, they shall be produced before the relevant court and subject to suitable punishment that followed by the trial.
 After the series of ragging-related incidents happened in 1997, Prohibition of Ragging and Other Forms of Violence in Educational Institutions Act, No. 20 of 1998 was passed in the Sri Lankan parliament.
 As specified in the detailed note of the Act, it is identified as an Act to eliminate ragging and other forms of violent and cruel inhuman and degrading treatment from educational institutions.
-The Act specifies the relevant Higher Educational Institutions coming under the Act and that includes all the Higher Educational Institutions established under the Universities Act No. 16 of 1978.
+The Act specifies the relevant Higher Educational Institutions coming under the Act, and that includes all the Higher Educational Institutions established under the Universities Act No. 16 of 1978.